 - Long-term value creation – If approaching the problem in a holistic manner and if listened to, a consultant will lay the foundations for value creation far beyond their term of engagement.
 Good consultants should be able to build internal capacity that allows the business to eventually loosen their reliance on the consultant himself.

 At What Stage Should You Bring On A Financial Consultant?

 At the startup stage, a company’s product offering is not finalized.
 Funding may be limited to a founder’s contributions, friends and family, or select seed capital sources.
-At this stage, consultants can focus on optimizing a company’s resources to achieve meaningful short-term milestones and position the company for subsequent growth.
+At this stage, finance consultants can focus on optimizing a company’s resources and cash flow to achieve meaningful short-term milestones and position the company for subsequent growth.
 This may involve finalizing a product for its specific niche, assessing pricing, testing market demand, evaluating profit margins within various market niches and making recommendations around priority niches.

 Q: A seasoned intimate apparel designer has launched her own startup.
 She and a small team are working on the company’s first collection, which they seek to introduce next fall.
 The company has limited development and marketing budgets.
 The company envisions no additional funds being available from outside sources until after its collection debut.
 The founder would like to use the resources from the sale of her first collection to fund the development of next season’s collection.
 How can a financial consultant guide the startup in optimizing development of its first collection?

 A financial consultant’s approach to this scenario should leverage interpersonal and technical skills to help the founder optimize her company’s resources.
 They should also be aware of the startup’s limited resources and thus focus on the key issues and high priority items that will achieve the stated goals.
 The right financial consultant should demonstrate that she intends to:

 - Spend time with the founder and the CEO and probe her on her previous successes and failures.